Pride & Prejudice (2005 film): Conception and adaptation

-Wright's hire occurred while Moggach was on her third draft.
+Wright came on while Moggach was on her third draft.
 Despite her desire to work closely with Austen's dialogue, Wright made an effort to not "be too reverential to [it].
 I don't believe people spoke like that then; it's not natural."
-While a few scenes, such as the discussion over accomplished women, aligned closely with the author's original dialogue, many others "substituted instead a mixture of modern idiom and archaic-sounding sentence structure".
+While a few scenes, such as the discussion over accomplished women, align closely with Austen's dialogue, many others "substituted instead a mixture of modern idiom and archaic-sounding sentence structure".
 One alteration concerned politeness; Wright noted that while Austen's work had characters waiting before speaking, he believed that "particularly in big families of girls, everyone tends to speak over each other, finishing each other's sentences, etc. So I felt that the Bennet family's conversations would be overlapping like that."
 Sense and Sensibility actress and screenwriter Emma Thompson aided in script development, though she opted to be uncredited.
-She advised the nervous director about adapting Austen for the screen and made dialogue recommendations, such as with parts of the Collins-Charlotte storyline.
+She advised the nervous Wright on adapting Austen for the screen and made dialogue recommendations, such as with parts of the Collins-Charlotte storyline.

-Citing the year Austen first wrote a draft of the novel, Wright and Moggach changed the period setting from 1813 (the novel's publication date) to the late eighteenth century; this decision was partly because Wright wanted to highlight the differences within an England influenced by the French Revolution, as he was fascinated that it had "caused an atmosphere among the British aristocracy of fear".
-Additionally, Wright chose the earlier period because he hated dresses with an empire silhouette, which were popular in the later period.
-The decision helped make the film visually distinct from other recent Austen adaptations.
-In comparison to the popular 1995 BBC version, which featured Colin Firth and Jennifer Ehle, producer Paul Webster desired to make an adaptation that "doesn't conform to the television drama stereotypes of a perfect clean Regency world".
-Wright and Moggach opted for a "muddy hem version" of Longbourn, presenting a more rural setting than in previous adaptations out of a desire to depict the Bennets in "very close proximity to their rural life" and to emphasise their relative poverty.
+Citing the year Austen first wrote a draft of the novel, Wright and Moggach changed the period setting from 1813 (the novel's publication date) to the late 18th century partly because Wright wanted to highlight the differences within an England influenced by the French Revolution, as he was fascinated that it had "caused an atmosphere among the British aristocracy of fear".
+Wright also chose the earlier period because he hated dresses with an empire silhouette, which were popular in the later period.
+The decision helped make the film visually distinct from other Austen adaptations.
+In comparison to the popular 1995 BBC version, which features Colin Firth and Jennifer Ehle, producer Paul Webster desired to make an adaptation that "doesn't conform to the television drama stereotypes of a perfect clean Regency world".
+Wright and Moggach opted for a "muddy hem version" of Longbourn, presenting a more rural setting than previous adaptations out of a desire to depict the Bennets in "very close proximity to their rural life" and to emphasise their relative poverty.
 While the degree of poverty was criticised by some critics, Wright felt that the "mess adds to the drama of the predicament that the family were in", and helps contrast the Bennets, Darcys, and Bingleys.